Honsla Rakh: Production

 The film was announced by Diljit Dosanjh on 18 February 2021 with the lead cast Diljit Dosanjh, Sonam Bajwa, Shehnaaz Gill and Shinda Grewal, the son of actor Gippy Grewal.
 The film marks Dosanjh's debut as a film producer.

 Filming began in March 2021 in Vancouver, Canada and principal photography was wrapped on 1 April 2021 in Canada.
 A promotional song of the film which was scheduled to be shot on 15 September in London was postponed, as Shehnaaz Gill was mourning the death of her friend, actor Sidharth Shukla.
 It was reported that Shehnaaz Gill will shoot the promotional song on 7 October.

 Release

+Theatrical

 Honsla Rakh certified with running time of 145 minutes, was released worldwide on 15 October 2021 coinciding with Dussehra holidays in India.

-Home video
+Home media

-Honsla Rakh was released for streaming on Nov 24 on Amazon Prime Video.
+Honsla Rakh was released for digital streaming on 24 November 2021 on Amazon Prime Video.